wp-plugins-mirror/wordfence/readme.txt

 7. The Advanced Options page allows technically-minded users fine-tune their security settings.

 == Changelog ==

+= 6.3.11 =
+* Improvement: The scan will alert for plugins that have not been updated in 2+ years or have been removed from the wordpress.org directory.
+It will also indicate if there is a known vulnerability.
+* Improvement: Added a self-check to the scan to detect if it has stalled.
+* Improvement: If WordPress auto-updates while a scan is running, the scan will self-abort and reschedule itself to try again later.
+* Improvement: IP-based filtering in Live Traffic can now use wildcards.
+* Improvement: Updated the bundled GeoIP database.
+* Improvement: Added an anti-crawler feature to the lockout page to avoid crawlers erroneously following the unlock link.
+* Improvement: The live traffic "Group By" options now dynamically show the results in a more useful format depending on the option selected.
+* Improvement: Improved the unknown core files check to include all extra files in core locations regardless of whether or not the "Scan images, binary, and other files as if they were executable" option is on.
+* Improvement: Better wording for the whitelisting IP range error message.
+* Fix: Addressed a performance issue on databases with tens of thousands of tables when trying to load the diagnostics page.
+* Fix: All dashboard and activity report email times are now displayed in the time zone configured for the WordPress installation.

 = 6.3.10 =
 * Improvement: Reduction in overall memory usage and peak memory usage for the scanner.